google/space/README.md

   output_schema=ds.schema,
   output_record_fields=["feature"]
 )

 view_runner = view.ray()
-# Read dataset files and apply transform on it.
+# Reading a view will read the source dataset and apply transforms on it.
+# It processes all data using `modify_feature_udf` on the fly.
 for d in view_runner.read():
   print(d)